redstone-finance/redstone-oracles-monorepo/packages/solana-connector/README.md

 ## Deploying and testing

 ### Requirements
-Before use you will need:
+Before use, you will need:
 * rust
 * solana-cli
 * anchor-cli